Mariners’ advantage — picking early in each round — lessened in MLB draft shortened by coronavirus

-Back in late March and early April, when his job, baseball and most of everyday life were shut down to slow the spread of the novel coronavirus, Scott Hunter’s thoughts on the 2020 Major League Baseball draft ranged from being happy to have one, to hopeful about having for more than five rounds.
+Back in late March and early April, when his job, baseball and most of everyday life were shut down to slow the spread of the novel coronavirus, Scott Hunter’s thoughts on the 2020 Major League Baseball draft ranged from being happy to have one, to hopeful about having more than five rounds.

-As the Mariners’ director of amateur scouting, the draft is the culmination of more than a year of work, scouring North America to find and evaluate the best talent in the college and high-school ranks.
+The draft is the culmination of more than a year of work for the Mariners’ director of amateur scouting in which he searches North America to find and evaluate the best talent in the college and high-school ranks.

 And since taking the job in September 2016, Hunter will have his highest first-round pick — No. 6 overall — and the sixth selection in every round thereafter, thanks to Seattle’s 68-94 record in 2019.

-But in what has been a protracted fight between MLB and the Major League Baseball Players Association over money, there was no deal reached after discussions about pushing the draft beyond the previously agreed-upon minimum of five rounds.
-That early deal was made as part of a spring collective-bargaining agreement to offset financial losses caused by the COVID-19 shutdown, but both sides left open the possibility of having 10 rounds.
+But in what has been a protracted fight between MLB and the Major League Baseball Players Association, no change was agreed upon after discussions about pushing the draft beyond the previously agreed-upon minimum of five rounds.
+That early deal was made as part of a spring collective-bargaining agreement to offset financial losses caused by the COVID-19 shutdown, but both sides at that time left open the possibility of having 10 rounds.

-In the subsequent talks, owners wanted to cut the slot bonus money for Rounds 6-10 by 50 percent, which would’ve saved teams just over $500,000.
+In the subsequent talks, owners wanted to cut the slot bonus money for the sixth through the 10th rounds by 50%, which would’ve saved teams just over $500,000.
 The players balked.
 And so five rounds it is.

-While owners presented a united front on the decision, MLB sources indicated that some teams, including the rebuilding Mariners, wanted to continue negotiating for more rounds.
+While owners presented a united front on the decision, MLB sources indicated some teams, including the rebuilding Mariners, wanted to continue negotiating for more rounds.

 Hunter had hoped for at least 10 rounds with a long-shot dream of 20.
 Picking early in each round was an advantage he hadn’t had in previous years.
 Seattle selected 20th in every round last year, 14th in 2018 and 17th in 2017.
 The losses of last season gave him an advantage that will go mostly unused.
-Instead, Hunter got five rounds and a Competitive Balance B pick after the second round — six total picks.
+Instead, Hunter got five rounds and a Competitive Balance B pick after the second round — six total selections.

 “Selfishly, of course, we wanted to take as many as we could,” he said.
 “As an organization, it’s the evolution of our growth right now.
 We’re in a time that the minor-league player and prospect is very important.
 Picking high in the draft, I would love to pick 15 or 20 rounds, but understanding how the logistics of things work, it’s probably beneficial for all that it’s five rounds.
 Yeah, we were disappointed, but it’s just a different change and a different mindset going in where now you know we probably don’t have to worry about as many names as we normally would in a given year.
 But yeah, it’s disappointing.”